Generalizations of almost prime and right $S$-prime ideals in noncommutative rings: Almost prime right ideals

 Moreover, $a(br-rb)=abr-arb=abr-rab=0$.
 Thus $aR(br-rb)=Ra(br-rb)=0$, which implies that $br=rb$ for all $r\in R$.
 Finally, $b\in C(R)$ and hence $a$ is invertible in $C(R)$.
 This implies that $C(R)$ is a field. \end{proof}

-\begin{corollary} Let $R[x]$ be the ring of polynomials over a noncommutative ring $R$ which is a direct product of two right \text{\rm S}-unital rings.
-If R is a fully almost prime right ring such that $0$ is a prime right ideal of $R$, then $R[x]$ is not a fully almost prime right ring. \end{corollary}
+\begin{remark} Consider $R=R_1\times R_2$ as a fully almost prime right ring, where $R_1$, $R_2$ are right $S$-unital rings.
+Then $R_1$, $R_2$ are both fully almost prime right ring, by Corollary \ref{corollarynew}.
+Consider the ring $R_1 [x]\times R_2 [x]$, denoted as $R[x]$, which is formed as a direct product of two right $S$-unital polynomials rings.
+In the case that $R[x]$ is a fully almost prime right ring with 0 being a prime right ideal of $R[x]$, it follows that $C(R[x])$ is a field, however, $(x,x)\in C(R)$, contradiction, since $(x,x)$ has no inverse.
+Hence, $R[x]$ does not meet the criteria to be classified as a fully almost prime right ring \end{remark}